jasonwoodard/rustbelt/docs/rust-belt-cli-documentation.md

 ### Reoptimization flags

-- `--now <HH:mm>` and `--at <lat,lon>` – When both flags are supplied, the solver reoptimizes the remainder of the day starting from the given time and location.
+- `--now <HH:mm>` (leading zero optional) and `--at <lat,lon>` – When both flags are supplied, the solver reoptimizes the remainder of the day starting from the given time and location.
 Any IDs passed with `--done <ids>` are excluded from further consideration.
 If only one of `--now` or `--at` is provided, the solver starts from the day's original start and ignores the reoptimization parameters.

 ### Output format flags